 The powers of the Company are exercised by, or under authority of, and its business and affairs are managed under the direction of, the Board of Directors.
-Under the Iowa Articles, a majority of the Board of Directors and any committee thereof must be "Independent Directors" who are not affiliated, directly or indirectly, with an advisor to the Company and do not perform services for the Company except as a Director.
-The Independent Directors are required by the Iowa Articles to review investment policies, supervise the performance of the "Advisor," determine that compensation to the Advisor is reasonable, and determine that total fees and expenses of the Company are reasonable, among other responsibilities.
+Under the Restated Articles of the Company, a majority of the Board of Directors and any committee thereof must be "Independent Directors" who are not affiliated, directly or indirectly, with an advisor to the Company and do not perform services for the Company except as a Director.
+The Independent Directors are required by the Articles of Incorporation to review investment policies, supervise the performance of the "Advisor," determine that compensation to the Advisor is reasonable, and determine that total fees and expenses of the Company are reasonable, among other responsibilities.
 The Advisor is the entity responsible for performing the day-to-day business affairs of the Company.

-In carrying out its responsibilities, the Board of Directors anticipates establishing an Audit Committee.
-It is anticipated that the principal functions of the Audit Committee will include recommending to the Board of Directors the selection of the independent auditors; consulting with the independent auditors with respect to matters of interest to the Committee; approving the type, scope and costs of services to be performed by the independent auditors; and reviewing the work of those persons responsible for the Company's day-to-day compliance with accounting principles, financial disclosure, income tax laws, internal controls and recordkeeping requirements.
+In carrying out its responsibilities, the Board of Directors established an Audit Committee, the current members of which are Messrs. der Kinderen and Miller.
+The principal functions of the Audit Committee include recommending to the Board of Directors the selection of the independent auditors; consulting with the independent auditors with respect to matters of interest to the Committee; approving the type, scope and costs of services to be performed by the independent auditors; and reviewing the work of those persons responsible for the Company's day-to-day compliance with accounting principles, financial disclosure, income tax laws, internal controls and recordkeeping requirements.
 The Board of Directors does not have standing nominating or compensation committees.
 Special committees of the Board may be appointed from time to time to consider and address specific matters of interest to the Board.
 During 1997 the Board of Directors held seven meetings and the Audit Committee held one meeting.
 Each Director attended at least 75% of the combined number of meetings of the Board of Directors and of the committees on which he served.